The Planning and Engineering Department is responsible for all capital improvement projects including waterline replacements.

 - Water Master Plan

-- 2014 Connection Fees and Application for Service
+- Current Connection Fees and Application for Sewer and Water Permits

 - Discharge to Sewer Permit